yufanana/ComputerVision02504/cv_notes.md

 - $RMSE = \sqrt{\frac{1}{n}\sum_i\sum_j ||\Pi(\tilde{q}_{ij}) - \Pi(q_{ij})||_2^2}$
 - where $\tilde{q}_{ij}$ is reprojected using the found $K, R_i, t_i$

-Practical considertaions
+Practical considerations

 - Theoretically, at least 3 images are needed for calibration.
-- Rotate the checkboards across the images
+- Rotate the checkerboards across the images
 - Place the checkerboard at all positions around the camera frame
 - Have the checkerboard take up more area of the camera frame

 ## Week 5: Nonlinear and Calibration